-Parents of newborns initially don’t have to worry about the nightmare that is the 4-month sleep regression.
-Of course, new moms and dads have to wake up at night for feedings and diapers, but since infants sleep about 16 hours a day the first three months, there are usually opportunities to catch up and sleep deprivation is not so bad — that is, until the four-month mark hits.
+Parents of newborns initially don’t have to worry about the nightmare that is the four-month sleep regression.
+Of course, new moms and dads have to wake up at night for feedings and diapers, but since 4-month-olds sleep about 16 hours a day the first three months, there are usually opportunities to bank on that sleep training and catch up on some zzzs — that is, until the four-month mark hits.
 That’s when the 4-month sleep regression marks the end of your baby’s dreamy circadian cycle and a brief but blissful period of being a relatively rested parent.

 A sleep regression essentially means that an infant’s natural sleep patterns are changing and causing them to wake more frequently, sleep less soundly, and transition with napping schedules.
 Four-month-old babies undergo the first of many sleep regressions that typically take place around four, nine months, and 18 months old.

 Several things can cause a sleep regression, but the shift in sleep habits are most often attributed to natural growth and development in a baby (such as crawling and teething) that create changes in sleep patterns that will contribute to these developments.
 In other words, your baby growing up can mean less sleep for you.
 But it doesn’t have to.
 You can diminish the impact of sleep regressions by preventing poor sleep habits and avoiding an inappropriate sleep schedule that makes bad situations worse.

 At four months of age, babies start to get busy for the first time.
 They begin rolling over, squirming, and gaining more motor control.
 They also start to sleep less.
 At this time, babies sleep closer to eight hours at night uninterrupted and can get away with four hours of napping spread throughout the day — instead of getting 16 hours of sleep sporadically spread throughout the day and night (as is the case with a newborn).